 Voice search ranking factor

-It’s difficult to predict exactly how users will be interacting with their devices when it comes to voice search, and it may largely differ between those devices.
+It’s difficult to precisely predict how users will interact with their devices regarding voice search, and it may broadly differ between those devices.

-A study by Backlinko, based on 10,000 Google Home search results, has some very interesting findings:
+A study by Backlinko, based on 10,000 Google Home search results, has some fascinating findings:

 - Answers are 29 words on average.
-When you’re structuring the data you want to become a voice “answer,” make sure it’s short and to the point.
-This means formatting the page so an answer can be easily drawn from it and understood to be a complete answer to the question.
+So, when structuring the data you want to become a voice “answer,” make sure it’s short and to the point.
+This means formatting the page so an answer can be quickly drawn from it and understood as a complete answer to the question.

-- The average writing level of a result was targeted to the ninth-grade reading level, so keep it simple.
+- The average writing level of results was ninth-grade reading level, so keep it simple.

 - Presently, voice search results seem to serve a more generic audience.
 I don’t expect this to last long; ranking for the present requires writing to the masses.